What is Massage Therapy?

 Massage therapy is the manipulation of the soft tissues of the body to help the body heal itself.
 During massage various levels of pressure and movement are applied to the skin, muscles, tendons, ligaments, and fascia (membrane which surrounds the muscles).
 Most massage is built around combinations of five basic techniques: effleurage (gliding stroke), petrissage (kneading stroke), friction (steady pressure), tapotement (drumming), and vibration and jostling.
 See below for a description of the major types of massage built from these techniques, many of which you may already be familiar with: Swedish, Deep Tissue, Neuromuscular, Medical, Sports, and Pregnancy.

-If you are unsure whether massage would be helpful for you, please look at our Massage Benefits page for a partial list and descriptions of injuries and conditions that benefit from massage therapy.
+If you are unsure whether massage would be helpful for you, please look at our Blog page or our Medical Conditions page for a partial list and descriptions of injuries and conditions that benefit from massage therapy.

 Designed to decrease muscle soreness, uses long flowing strokes, deep kneading, surface friction, light tapping, and joint movement.
 This type of massage relieves stress and causes the body to relax and unwind.